mgalkiewicz/mgalkiewicz.github.io/about.md

 ## Let’s talk

 I don't have all the answers but I'm motivated to share our findings.
-Feel free to contact me at macias at ragnarson.com.
+Feel free to contact me at maciej at maciejgalkiewicz.com.